-The Royal Hotel is ideally placed from which to explore many of Kent’s outstanding attractions.
-The historic town of Deal has a lot to offer tourists in the way of historic buildings and great family days out.
-Discover some of England's best castles, which have helped to protect our shores for centuries, or if you'd rather, catch a round of golf at some of our renowned golf clubs.
-Whatever your interests, The Royal will await your return after a busy day of exploring what Kent has to offer.
+The Royal Hotel in Deal is perfectly placed for you to explore many of Kent’s outstanding attractions.
+The historic town of Deal not only has a lot to offer tourists in the way of historic buildings but also can facilitate plenty of great family days out.
+Discover some of England's best castles, which have helped to protect our shores for centuries, or, if you'd rather, catch a round of golf at some of our renowned golf clubs.

-Deal pier is a significant local landmark, which offers mesmerising views of Deal seafront.
+When it comes to things to do in Deal, the number one attraction on everybody’s list is a walk along the iconic pier.
+A significant local landmark, the pier offers mesmerising views of Deal seafront.
 If you are an aspiring angler or a fanatic fisherman, this pier is an internationally recognised angling venue.

 Howlett’s Wild Animal Park is a day of wild adventure set in 90 acres of beautiful ancient parkland.
-As well as having many rare and endangered species, the park also offers special experiences that enable you to take the adventure to a new level such becoming a zookeeper for a day or taking a guided tour to learn more about your favourite wild animals.
+As well as being home to many rare and endangered species, the park also offers special experiences that enable you to take the adventure to a new level – like becoming a zookeeper for a day or taking a guided tour to learn more about your favourite wild animals.

 Evocatively sited amid the East Kent marshes, Richborough is perhaps the most symbolically important of all Roman sites in Britain, witnessing both the beginning and almost the end of Roman rule here.
 Explore the huge stone walls which mark the site of this Saxon Shore fortress and take a look at the fascinating museum.

-Challenge your handicap on the world-famous 2011 Open course as played by the greats.
 Regarded as one of the world's best, the Royal St. George's Golf Club has a large range of facilities for both the amateur and professional golfer.
-From the open air driving range to the Pro Shop, their competent tuition and expert advice will prove helpful to all golf enthusiasts.

 A short detour leads you to the 16-acre Monkton Nature Reserve, an important resource for the protection of wild flowers, including rare orchids.